Murder of Lord Darnley: Location

 Darnley was murdered at the "Old Provost's House" of the Kirk o' Field (formally, St Mary in the Fields).
-The kirk was named for its original situation outside the early town walls, in fields to the south.
-It was founded by the Augustinians of Holyrood Abbey.
-First mentioned in 1275, it became a collegiate church before 1511, with a provost, ten prebendaries and two choristers, and was enclosed within the city with the building of the adjacent Flodden Wall along the south boundary of the church grounds in 1513.
-The Old Provost's House was built against this wall.
-The kirk's hospital, built against the north boundary of the grounds, succumbed to the Burning of Edinburgh in 1544, the kirk building itself to the Reformation, in 1558.
-James Hamilton, Duke of Châtellerault, built a mansion on the site of the hospital in around 1552, this became known as the Duke's Lugeing (lodging), or Hamilton House.
-Kirk o' Field was approximately ten minutes' walk from Holyrood Palace, near to the Cowgate.
+The kirk was named for its original situation outside the early town walls, in fields to the south of Edinburgh.
+The Old Provost's House was built against the Flodden wall.
+James Hamilton, Duke of Châtellerault, built a mansion on the site of the kirk's hospital in around 1552, this became known as the Duke's Lugeing (lodging), or Hamilton House.

 The lands at Kirk o' Field were later granted to the city by charters from King James VI in 1582, specifically for the foundation of a new university, the Tounis College.
 Hamilton House was then incorporated as the first major building of the University of Edinburgh.
 The Old Provost's House was adjacent to the Flodden Wall, and is generally thought to have stood at the current south east corner of the Old College, at the junction between South College Street and South Bridge (the National Museum of Scotland is sited to the west of the Old College).
-During archaeological investigations following the Cowgate fire of 2002, a genealogist raised questions about the exact location of the house.
+There were archaeological investigations of the area following the Cowgate fire of 2002.

-Darnley's murder
+Assassination

 On his return to Edinburgh with Queen Mary early in 1567, Darnley took residence in the Old Provost's lodging, a two-storey house within the church quadrangle.
 The house was owned by Robert Balfour, whose brother Sir James Balfour was a prominent councillor of Queen Mary.
 Adjacent was the lodging of James Hamilton, Duke of Châtellerault.
 At first Darnley's household thought he would be accommodated in the Hamilton Lodging.

 Mary, Queen of Scots visited Darnley from Holyroodhouse.
 His chamber servant Thomas Nelson mentioned how the queen and Margaret Beaton, Lady Reres would play and sing in the garden at night time.
-On the night that Darnley was killed, Mary attended the wedding banquet and masque for her servant Bastian Pagez and Christily Hog at Holyrood, and then visited the Kirk o'Field lodging.
+On the night that Darnley was killed, Mary attended the wedding banquet and masque for her servant Bastian Pagez and Christily Hog at Holyrood, and then visited the Kirk o' Field lodging.
 According to one narrative of the events, Mary was dressed in men's clothing on that night, "which apparel she loved oftentimes to be in, in dancings secretly with the King her husband, and going in masks by night through the street".
 Costumed performances at weddings were not unusual at the Scottish court.